 How to implement a Service Knowledge Management system

-To implement a system to manage all knowledge (not just that relating to the IT department), you must first identify and track all existing information sources.
+To implement a system to manage all knowledge (not just Service Knowledge, the one related to the IT department), you must first identify and track all existing information sources.

-Second, you need to organize and store knowledge in a systematic way, keeping it constantly updated.
+Second, you need to organize and store knowledge systematically, keeping it constantly updated.

-It is also necessary to assign roles to the users of the knowledge base in order to have an overview of the activities being performed.
+It is also necessary to assign roles to the users of the knowledge base to have an overview of the activities being performed.

 In this way, you can periodically analyze employee searches and understand which areas of the documentation are most lacking, so you can fill in the knowledge gaps.

-Knowledge Management tools and software that use Artificial Intelligence can help you with these tasks.
+Knowledge Management tools and software that use Artificial Intelligence, like Pigro can help you with these tasks.
 You can keep the knowledge base up to date, minimizing effort.

 Do you want more information about Pigro?
 Contact our experts!